 The report also lists out any former disputes you’ve initiated and any rebuttals if a dispute has been denied.
 That way, future banks can at least see your response to the previous bank’s accusations.

-However, if the listing refers to old unpaid debts or fees that have since been repaid, you may successfully get those removed.
+If the listing refers to old unpaid debts or fees that have since been repaid, you may successfully get those removed.
 EWS provides a dispute checklist to guide you through the process.

 You’ll need to provide some basic information regarding the account in question.
 At a minimum, you can expect to pull together: